Select Page

 2.3 Consumer Goods and Services

-Living under a socialist regime also meant dealing with the social and political realities of East Berlin.
-The government tightly controlled public life, suppressed dissent, and fostered a culture of surveillance.
+Living under a socialist regime also meant to come to terms with the social and political context of East Berlin.
+The government successfully restricted citizens’ freedoms and increasingly crushed dissident voices and encouraged a culture of spying.

 3.1 Stasi and State Surveillance